Chiang Mai, Northern Thailand, Thailand

 Located within walking distance of the city’s historic landmarks and temples, this boutique hotel is the ideal spot for those wanting to delve into Chiang Mai's laid back way of life.
 The style of the hotel represents this, with ample space and a simple yet elegant design.
 There are 45 different rooms and suites available depending on your needs, all decorated with bold fabrics and a flourish of local design.

 There are many cultural activities to get involved in here, from temple and market visits to jungle walks and rock climbing.
 After a long day exploring the region, return for a pampering at The Village Spa.
 This sanctuary helps to restore balance and harmony to your mind, body and soul through traditional Lanna rituals.
-Afterwards, head to Ruen Tamarind, the hotel's restaurant offering an assortment of mouthwatering local flavors and ingredients.
+Afterwards, head to Ruen Tamarind, the hotel's restaurant offering an assortment of mouthwatering local flavours and ingredients.

 There are 45 rooms and suites at Tamarind Village, 42 rooms and 3 suites.
 All rooms feature modern, fully equipped bathrooms and all the modern-conveniences you'd expect.